AnirudhG07/Typeinc/README.md

 You can always post your highest score and grade with wpm, accuracy and difficulty level chosen.
 I would love to make a global top list and add you there, if you are worthy!

 ## Note regarding Grading system ![Static Badge](https://img.shields.io/badge/Grading_Acknowldgement-purple)
-- All the grading, difficulty level, tyepinc score is devised by AnirudhG07(me).
+- All the grading, difficulty level, typeinc score is devised by AnirudhG07(me).
 It has not been taken from anywhere and all the numbers set has been made from a fair system and intuition.
 - I honestly would give more score to a person trying higher difficulty level cause they won't achieve a good wpm, unlike regular level where even 140-150 is possible.
 - In no way I am also trying to equate the best possible (wpm, accuracy) of Regular Difficulty level to least possible (wpm, accuracy) of the most Difficult level.